windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/ioc-container.md

 $session = $this->container->get('system.session');
 ```

-Or use `Ioc` static class to get it:
+Or use static method in `Ioc` class to get it:

 ``` php
 $container = \Windwalker\Ioc::factory(); // This container is singleton